Tymonrare/coa_tools/README.md

 - `--sprites` - export folder as texture batch
 - `m=` - margin in pixels
 - `c=` - columns in batch (deprecated?)

+### UI Creation workflow

+You can create ui directly in your editor.
+TODO: readme for layer naming Example file in /test/sample/test-ui.psd

 # Credits
 This is fork of Andreas Esau COA Tools